-The overall significance of the hazard for the Wharton County Unincorporated area is considered high (event possible in the next year).
-The City of El Campo, East Bernard, and Wharton have an overall unlikely event significance (event probable in next 10 years).
+The overall significance of the hazard for the Wharton County Unincorporated Area and the cities of El Camp and Wharton are considered high (event possible in the next year).
+The City of East Bernard risk is considered moderate (event possible in the next 10 years).
 Based on the information in this hazard profile, and the widespread impacts, the magnitude/severity of severe wildfires is considered moderate.
 Moderate impact indicates there are few deaths or injuries; limited property damage; interruption of essential facilities and services; or economic impact of Wharton County and the participating communities.